mapbox/node-pre-gyp/README.md

 Let's break this down:

  - Dependencies need to list `node-pre-gyp`
- - Your devDependencies should list `aws-sdk` so that you can run `node-pre-gyp publish` locally or a CI system.
-We recommend using `devDependencies` only since `aws-sdk` is large and not needed for `node-pre-gyp install` since it only uses http to fetch binaries
+ - Your devDependencies should list `@aws-sdk/client-s3` so that you can run `node-pre-gyp publish` locally or a CI system.
+We recommend using `devDependencies` only since the AWS SDK is large and not needed for `node-pre-gyp install` since it only uses http to fetch binaries
  - Your `scripts` section should override the `install` target with `"install": "node-pre-gyp install --fallback-to-build"`.
 This allows node-pre-gyp to be used instead of the default npm behavior of always source compiling with `node-gyp` directly.
  - Your package.json should contain a `binary` section describing key properties you provide to allow node-pre-gyp to package optimally.
 They are detailed below.